 • • •

 The Ford(s) won in 1966.
 And 1967.
 And 1968.
 And 1969.
-Neither Ford nor Ferrari has won since.
-For unknown reasons, the popularity of racing waned in Europe.
-And that lack of interest meant there was no longer an incentive for manufacturers to develop race cars, which were traditionally seen as marketing tools.
+Neither Ford nor Ferrari has won since.The popularity of racing waned in Europe, cutting the incentive for manufacturers to develop race cars, which had traditionally functioned as marketing tools.
 Ford remains the only American-constructed car to win at Le Mans.
 The race is still run, and Audi is currently beating the pants off everyone.